Questions? Contact Hebrew@UA!

 What are the procedures to take the exams?

-- Start with Uri Maimon, Acting Coordinator of the Modern Hebrew Program.
+- Start with Uri Maimon, Coordinator of the Modern Hebrew Program.
 No one can test without Uri Maimon's consent.
-Once you have that, you will be sent to the Judaic Studies' office to complete the necessary forms.
+Once you have that, you will be sent to the Judaic Studies' Office to complete the necessary forms.

-- The exams are scheduled through administered in The Testing Office.
-You can schedule the test at any time, but you won't be allowed to test without the necessary forms.
+- The exams are scheduled and administered in The Testing Office.
+You can pay the testing fee and then schedule the test at any time, but you won't be allowed to test without the necessary forms.

 - Once you've tested, the exam will be delivered to Judaic Studies for grading.
-Once graded, it will appear on your transcripts.
+Once graded, it will appear on your transcript.